 2) i.
 The authors state that children of professionals “hear thirty-two million more words by the age of four than those of parents on welfare” (70), but they never cite the source of this information.
 2) ii.
 It may be true that we live in an age of egregiously spoiled children (54), but to claim that “By definition, half of all children are below average ; not all of them achieve great things” (173) without citing the source of the number does not add to our understanding of the meaning of the term “average”.

-3) The authors claim that “Students from wealthy backgrounds end up wealthy themselves” (70); again there is no indication of the meaning of “wealthy” or in fact how does this bear on the woes of the university.
+3) The authors claim that “Students from wealthy backgrounds end up wealthy themselves” (70); again there is no indication of the meaning of “wealthy” or in fact how this bears on the woes of the university.

 The volume does not clearly state the responsibilities of the government, parents, job market for the education and future employment of young people.
 Governments (partially) fund universities, but they “have surrendered educational decisions to the collective choices of high school graduates and their parents” (194), allowing these choices to be costly, and haphazard.
 Parents tend to cling to the traditional idea that universities will provide a great paying job.
 Job markets work in unison with some elite universities but that touches only a small fraction of university students.